 During this time he built relationships with Stephen Covey, Deepak Chopra, Mark Victor Hansen, and Dennis Waitley discovering that a focus on positive processes is far more effective then just the end results.
 Today Lowell uses his experience with college and professional athletes to enrich leadership theory models as he presents to business audiences.

 His years of experience are referred to routinely when Mr. Wightman teaches his Master Coaching course at Colorado State University (CSU).
 He developed this course for anyone in a role of trust and leadership.
 Lowell is a PhD in Educational Leadership & Human Development and is a curriculum leader in Education- Adult Education & Training.
 The combination of business and sports experience sets Lowell apart with organizations looking to assess cultural desire, implement agile performance strategies, and promote methods that deliver perscribed results.

 “WE CANNOT SOLVE OUR PROBLEMS WITH THE SAME THINKING WE USED WHEN WE CREATED THEM.” – ALBERT EINSTEIN

-Mental Conditioning for athletes creates drills and training that combines the strength and conditioning development programs into one mindset designed to produce excellence.
+Mental Performance Coaching for athletes creates drills and training that combines the strength and conditioning development programs into one mindset designed to produce excellence.
 Our training programs and exercises are customizable to each athlete and team so that the performance attitude is focused on process execution.

 “He recovered quicker, he was oxygenated, and the next day his recovery was much more efficient.
 But it required training, a thoughtful inquiry into who are you, what’s happening, what are the obstacles, and then creating a process that connects all the pieces.”

 “We work ourselves out of jobs – make an impact, a lasting impact with a process that works based on scientific assessments.
 That’s what we do with RMP measurments.
 Let’s measure why you are present!”